African-American middle class

-The African-American middle class consists of African-Americans who have middle-class status within the American class structure.
+The African-American middle class refers to those within the African-American community who have achieved middle-class status in the U.S. class structure.
 It is a societal level within the African-American community that primarily began to develop in the early 1960s, when the ongoing Civil Rights Movement led to the outlawing of de jure racial segregation.
-The African American middle class exists throughout the United States, particularly in the Northeast and in the South, with the largest contiguous majority black middle class neighborhoods being in the Washington, DC suburbs in Maryland.
-The African American middle class is also prevalent in the Atlanta, Charlotte, Houston, Dallas, New York, San Antonio and Chicago areas.
+The African American middle class exists throughout the United States, particularly in the Northeast and in the South, with the largest contiguous majority black middle-class neighborhoods being in the Washington, DC suburbs in Maryland.
+The African American middle class is also prevalent in the Atlanta, Charlotte, Houston, Memphis, Dallas, Los Angeles, New Orleans, New York, San Antonio, and Chicago areas.
+The black middle class has experienced significant growth since the 1960s, accompanied by a decrease in the percentage of impoverished blacks.
+In the early 1960s, approximately 9 to 12 percent of blacks were considered middle class, whereas over half of the black population was categorized as poor.
+By the conclusion of the 20th century, around one-third of blacks were identified as middle class, with about 25 percent still classified as poor.
+In comparison, more than two-thirds of whites belong to the middle class, and less than 10 percent are classified as poor.
+Therefore, although the class structure of African American in the post-civil rights era bears some resemblance to that of whites, it is only a partial reflection, as the white middle class is at least double the size of the black middle class, and the proportion of African American living in poverty is twice that of white people.

 Definition of middle class

-As of the 2010 Census, black households had a median income of $32,068, which placed the median black household within the second income quintile.
-27.3% of black households earned an income between $25,000 and $50,000, 15.2% earned between $50,000 and $75,000, 7.6% earned between $75,000 and $100,000, and 9.4% earned more than $100,000.
+As of the 2010 Census, black households had a median income of $43,510, which placed the median black household within the second income quintile.
+27.3% of black households earned an income between $25,000 and $50,000, 33.2% earned between $50,000 and $75,000, 7.6% earned between $75,000 and $100,000, and 9.4% earned more than $100,000.

 Although the composition of the Black middle class varies by definition, the Black middle class is typically divided into a lower-middle class, core middle class, and an upper-middle class.
-The black lower-middle class is concentrated in sales, clerical positions, and blue-collar occupations, while the black upper-middle class (sometimes combined into the black upper class) is characterized by highly educated professionals in white-collar occupations, such as health care professionals, lawyers, professors, and engineers.
+The black lower-middle class is concentrated in sales, clerical positions, and blue-collar occupations, while the black upper-middle class (sometimes combined into the black upper class) is characterized by highly educated professionals in white-collar occupations, such as health care professionals, lawyers, educators, engineers, and accountants.